CathleenS/ProximitySdkExample/README.md

-# Proximity SDK - Example Code
+# Proximity SDK - Usage and code example

 ## Synopsis

 Proximity SDK allows to create robust proximity based applications using LTE Direct technology on Android.
-It is based on LTE Direct expression handling introduced by Qualcomm’s QDiscovery SDK.
+It is based on LTE Direct expression handling introduced by Qualcommâ€™s QDiscovery SDK.

 ## Motivation